 I find these make sense to me.
 They suggest that I will not find myself, on God's Judgement Day, harbouring in my heart a sadness that my friend is lost while I am saved.
 Heinz' eternal destiny is ultimately a matter for God, who is Justice and Love.

 If what I understand from my experience of Heinz is not completely wrong, and the above four points are correct, then I think it reasonable to expect that both Heinz and I will be deeply satisfied with the result, and we will both see clearly.
 Heinz will then know what he did not know in this life, that Jesus Christ is the God-Who-Saves.
 In response, not only I but perhaps Heinz too, will fall down in love and praise before Him.
 Then Heinz' superb intellect and humility - and many other qualities - will be purified from dross and blind spots and will be enabled to grow in ways that were not possible here.
 I look forward to that time beyond Time, that Resurrection effected by Christ.

 For a more general discussion, see my page on Salvation.

-Copyright (c) Andrew Basden 2009.
-But you may use this material subject to certain conditions.
+Copyright (c) Andrew Basden at all dates below.
+But you may use this material subject to certain easy conditions.